flide/TouchBoard/README.md

 Following are few ideas I currently have.
 I have also tried to catogriese them into various version goal.
 This is my first attempt at any opensource application, so please be patient with me.

-What all is available already?
+##What all is available already?
 White Canvas
-	- Only white background, no option to change background color Immersive Mode
+	- Only white background, no option to change background color

+Immersive Mode
-	- Works in true fullscreen, only available for 4.2.2 and above Black Pen
+	- Works in true fullscreen, only available for 4.2.2 and above

+Black Pen
 	- Only a Black pen with predefined stroke attributes.

 Clear the screen for new doodling.
-	- Currently, this is actually a bug.
-When the screen is reoriented the canvas is cleared.
+	- Pressing the back button clears the screen.
+	- Long press the back button to exit application.

+Observe Mode/Edit Mode
+	- Pressing the vol-down button toggles between the two modes.
+	- Currently Observe Mode does nothing but to prohibit the user from making any changes (accidental or otherwise).

+Saving the image?
+	- Damn you!! just take a screenshot for now.

-Various other Ideas I plan to implement (not in specific order) :
+##Various other Ideas I plan to implement (not in specific order)
 Modes of usage, just like vim.
 Modes should be interchangable by using hardware keys (vol-up or vol-down)
 	"paint mode" where you can "edit" the drawing.
 	"observe mode" where you can zoom, shrink, move to different parts of the painting.